Data protection and data processing

 Your personal information is administered and stored for selected services on the systems of bringe Informationstechnik GmbH in Karlsruhe, Germany as part of a data processing services agreement.

 Your information will be forwarded to other institutions insofar as this is necessary in order to respond to your enquiry.
+Specifically, these are the hotline “Working and Living in Germany” and the Service Center for Professional Recognition (ZSBA).

 We do not currently use social media plug-ins from external providers.
 This means that if you visit our web pages no personal data is ever transferred.
 In order to facilitate use of social media for you, the BIBB uses solutions developed in house.
 This does not give social media providers access to your IP address.